 AFib can cause weakness, shortness of breath and heart palpitations, when you feel like your heart has skipped a beat.
 It might feel fluttery, or like it’s racing or pounding.
 AFib also raises your odds of more severe health problems, like stroke, kidney disease, and heart failure.

 But you can turn things around.
 Losing extra weight can make a difference.
-In one study, obese people who shed at least 10% of their body weight were 6 times more likely to never have this abnormal heartbeat again.
+In one study, obese people who shed at least 10% of their body weight were 6 times less likely to have this abnormal heartbeat again.

 Why Weight Matters

-Extra fat tissue, especially around your waist, has a direct effect on your heart.
-Over time, it can damage your heart’s left ventricle (its main pumping chamber.)
+Extra fat, especially around your waist, has a direct effect on your heart.
+Over time, it can build up in your arteries and damage your heart’s left ventricle (its main pumping chamber.)
 This prevents it from filling up as much as it needs to between beats.

 Excess weight also causes electrical and chemical changes to your heart.
 It can raise the amount of inflammation in your body.
 Plus, when you’re obese, you’re more likely to have other health issues, such as hypertension, coronary artery disease (CAD), sleep apnea, and diabetes.
 Each of these is linked to increased AFib risk, too.